 The only way to know if reflexology will be beneficial for you is to give it a try.
 If you're ever feeling stressed or a bit out of sorts, think about having a reflexology treatment to get you onto more of an even keel.
-To make the decision easier, I offer £5 off your first treatment, click here for your voucher.
+To make the decision easier, you can book a 30 minute session for only £20.

 If you've never tried Reflexology and don't know what it is, here's a brief rundown: